 How Much Can I Expect to Earn?

-The U.S. Bureau of Labor Statistics lists the median annual wage for welders as $47,010 ($22.60 per hour).
+The U.S. Bureau of Labor Statistics lists the median annual wage for welders as $48,940 or $23.53 per hour in May 2023.
 Earning overtime is common.

-TOTAL STUDENTS WHO HAVE TRANSFERED TO 4-YEAR DEGREE OR OTHER INSTITUTION
+TOTAL OF 2019 GRADUATESTOTAL STUDENTS EMPLOYED IN THEIR FIELD OF STUDYTOTAL STUDENTS WHO HAVE TRANSFERED TO 4-YEAR DEGREE OR OTHER INSTITUTION

 The certificates all seamlessly transfer to the Associate of Applied Science in fabrication welder.
 Complete a certificate and start working while you study and finish your associate degree.